-Project B5 investigates the role of human microbiota for the development of fungal infectious diseases.
+Project B5 investigates the role of human microbiota in the development of fungal infectious diseases.
 The main hypothesis is that the observed high rate of Candida albicans infections in patients undergoing chemotherapeutic or antibiotic treatment is highly interconnected with drug-induced imbalances of the intestinal ecosystem.
-B5 will determine the composition and functionality of bacteria and viruses from human and mouse gut.
-B5 will examine how microbes influence the colonisation of C. albicans.
+B5 will determine the composition and functionality of bacteria and viruses from human and mouse gut and will examine how microbes influence the colonization of C. albicans.
 By high throughput sequencing, metagenome and metatranscriptome data from different time points before and after colonization/infection will be generated.
-Also, regulatory genes (e.g. ncRNAs) will be identified.

 Prof. Dr. Manja Marz

 Faculty of Mathematics and Computer Science Bioinformatics/High Throughput Analysis

 Dr. Gianni Panagiotou

 Research Group Systems Biology and Bioinformatics

 Leibniz Institute for Natural Product Research and Infection Biology – Hans Knöll Institute

 |Kang K, Bergdahl B, Machado D, Dato L, Han TL, Li J, Villas-Boas S, Herrgård MJ, Förster J, Panagiotou G||2019||Linking genetic, metabolic and phenotypic diversity among S. cerevisiae strains using multi-omics associations.||Gigascience 8 pii: giz015||PubMed|